Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 &emsp; ﻿﻿﻿ACOG doesn't have bullet drop compensation crosshair ticks.  \
 &emsp; ﻿&emsp; ﻿Uses the default Darktide reflex pictures, equipped through sight_2 options.  \
 &emsp; ﻿&emsp; ﻿Includes backwards variants where it's placed closer to the back of the weapon; certain (small) weapons don't have enough space to do this so both positions are the same.  \
-&emsp; ﻿﻿﻿SUSAT uses the German post, obelisk-shaped reticle.
+&emsp; ﻿﻿﻿SUSAT uses the German post, obelisk-shaped reticle.  \
-﻿> [!WARNING]
-> KNOWN ISSUE: These will steal the lasers from lasguns.

 &emsp; ﻿﻿Versions to aim through the main sight and the red dot (top).  \
 &emsp; ﻿Sight aligned with M16 Barrels (Tall)  \
 &emsp; ﻿﻿Supports the Volleygun receivers from Syn's Edits.
+> [!WARNING]
+> KNOWN ISSUE: SUSATs will steal the lasers from lasguns.
+>

 - **Soviet PU Scopes**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
 &emsp; ﻿﻿Uses German #1 style reticle.
 The one that looks like a T